laissez-faire-btc/safe-redaction/BIP.md

 The semantics of the Redaction Statement are as follows:

+* The redaction MAY be applied to the transaction specified by `<transaction-hash>`.
+The redaction MUST NOT be applied to any other transaction.
-* To apply the Redaction Statement, change all bytes specified by `<data-segment-list>` to 0x00.
+* To apply the redaction, change all bytes specified by `<data-segment-list>` to 0x00.
+* After applying the redaction, the new hash of the redacted transaction will be `<transaction-hash-update>`.

+**Further Redaction For A Redacted Transaction**

-* TODO
+TODO

 **The Consensus Rule**